seanhoughton/go-ping/README.md

 ## Note on Windows Support:

-You must use `pinger.SetPrivileged(true)`, otherwise you will receive an error:
+You must use `ping.PrivilegedOption(true)`, otherwise you will receive an error:

 ```
 Error listening for ICMP packets: socket: The requested protocol has not been configured into the system, or no implementation for it exists.